 - Nesting of subqueries within a materialized view.

-- There are limitations on aggregate functions in a materialized view definition:
+Many aggregate functions are not allowed in a materialized view definition.

 Limitations on Using Materialized Views¶